halfinjest/idealism/README.md

-# idealism
+# randomness

-Quantifies the unpredictability idealism of a bitstring.
+Quantifies the randomness of a bitstring.

 ## Usage

 Set the bitstring input to the desired configuration, and use:

-`python idealism.py`
+`python randomness.py`

-I have also created a much faster [C implementation](http://halfinjest.com/idealism.c) of this program, which performs exactly the same function, but much more quickly.
+I have also created a much faster [C implementation](http://halfinjest.com/randomness.c) of this program, which performs exactly the same function, but much more quickly.